 My memory is fuzzy, but I don’t remember paying much attention to reading or scoring points after this failure.
 I continued to read for classes and for leisure, but I lost my drive to be the best reader I could be.

 Without the help of the Accelerated Reader program, I don’t think I would be nearly as successful as I have been.
 Without realizing it, I was quickly accelerating the pace at which I could consume books.
 Even though I took my foot off the accelerator towards the end, I still had gained the benefits of what was likely an above average reading speed.

 Higher reading speed and comprehension led to reading becoming a more enjoyable experience, ultimately reinforcing the activity as something I enjoy doing.
 The “hack” to focus on non-fiction books ended up being additionally helpful.
 I have remained much more interested in reading non-fiction, which makes it a lot easier to pick up (and complete) self-help or software development books.

 Reading has had compounding returns over my life so far.
 It would be hard to quantify, but I believe that strong reading comprehension would also be linked with high code comprehension abilities.

-This doesn’t have to mean a career change.
-I’m not a professional reader because I know how to read.
-Simply having a functional understanding of it is enough to help you out.
+This does not have to mean a career change.
+I am not a professional reader because I know how to read.
+Simply having a functional understanding of computer literacy is enough to help you out.

-Let’s not make the same mistake and wait several millennia before programming becomes ubiquitous.
+Let’s not make the same mistake and wait several millennia before computer programming becomes ubiquitous.